audulus/docs/index.md

 node with a polyphonic connection and the distortion will be applied separately to each voice in the connection.

-Currently, you can only access the first 4 notes held with the PolyToMono node, though this will change in the future - the PolyToMono node will have an arbitrary number of internal channels in a future version of Audulus 3.X.
+Currently, you can only access the first 4 notes held with the QuadToMono node, though this will change in the future - the QuadToMono node will have an arbitrary number of internal channels in a future version of Audulus 3.X.
 To reassemble 4 signals into one Poly signal, use the MonoToPoly node.
 Again, in a future version of Audulus 3.X, MonoToPoly will have an arbitrary number of inputs.

 ---